apache/echarts-doc/en/option/series/bar.md

 #${prefix} barBorderWidth(number) = 0

-The bodrder width of bar.
-It defaults to have no border.
+The bodrder width of bar. defaults to have no border.

 {{ if: ${barBorderRadius} }}
 #${prefix} barBorderRadius(number|Array) = 0
-the  rounded corner of bar border.
+The radius of rounded corner of bar border.
 Its unit is px.
-And it supports introducing array to respectively assign the 4 corner radiuses of the bar.
+And it supports use array to respectively specify the 4 corner radiuses of the bar.

 For example:
 ```